-Ground water samples were last collected in June 2009 by a NYSDEC contractor as part of the offsite RI investigation.
-Sampling is scheduled to be performed annually in August in accordance with the schedule in the NYSDEC-approved Expanded HRC Injection Plan.
+Ground water samples were last collected on April 3, 2013.
+Samples will be collected in 2014, and thereafter, sampling is scheduled to be performed annually in August in accordance with the provisions of this Site Management Plan.
 An annual sampling frequency is reasonable and sufficient to monitor ground water quality, based on the extent of historical monitoring data.
-Section 6.2 of the March 2010 Record of Decision (ROD) issued by the NYSDEC states that the elements of the selected environmental remedy for the site include continued monitoring of ground water.
-The next ground water sampling event will occur in June 2011.
+Section 6.2 of the

+March 2010 Record of Decision (ROD) issued by the NYSDEC states that the elements of the selected environmental remedy for the site include continued monitoring of ground water.

-Samples will be collected annually from wells MW-1, MW-2, MW-3, MW-4, MW-6, MW-7, MW-9, MW-10, MW-11, MW-12, BR-1, BR-2, and BR-4 until such time as the NYSDEC approves discontinued monitoring of individual wells or all wells, based on analytical results.
+As described in Section 1.4.5, the NYSDEC approved abandoning eight (8) of the thirteen (13) wells comprising the monitoring well network in its letter dated September 2, 2014.
+Wells MW-1, MW-3, MW-4, MW-6, MW-7, MW-12, BR-1 and BR-4 are scheduled to be abandoned in October/November 2014 (Figure 3).
+Wells MW-2, MW-9, MW-10, MW-11 and BR-2 remain in place for continued monitoring, until such time as the NYSDEC approves discontinued monitoring of individual wells or all wells, based on analytical results.
 Water levels will be measured in all accessible monitoring wells during each sampling event to evaluate the ground water flow direction.